elifintizamoglu/JavaTraining_PatikaDev_Kodluyoruz/src/Week4_AdventureGame/README.md

 ## Locations

-- Safe house: Health is fully restored.
+- Safe house: Health is fully filled.
-- Tool Store: Weapons or armor can be purchased.
+- Tool Store: Weapon or armor can be purchased.
-- Cave: You may encounter zombies.
+- Cave: You fight with zombies.
-- Forest: You may encounter vampires.
+- Forest: You fight with vampires.
-- River: You may encounter a bear.
+- River: You fight with bears.
+- Mine: You fight with snakes.

 ## Beasts

 - Zombies
 - Vampires
 - Bears
+- Snake

 ## Followed Path